souris-dev/ippts-simul-backend/README.md

          |--- types
     |--- tsconfig.json
 --- proto
+--- scripts
 --- package.json
 --- tsconfig.json
 ```

 The `master` and `slave` directories are typescript subprojects for the master server and the slave servers respectively.
 The `common` folder has common type definitions for slave and master.
 The `proto` folder has the ProtoBuf definitions for gRPC; these files will be used by both the master and the slaves.
+The `scripts` directory contains useful OS-specific scripts for generating typescript definitions from the .proto files in the proto directory.
+These scripts need not be invoked directly (running `npm run build` from the *project root directory* runs them automatically).

 The `master` and `slave` subprojects have their own `package.json` and their own dependencies.
 This project as a whole also has some dependencies common to both of them (mostly typescript type definitions) that can be found in the package.json file of the root folder of the repository.